ngn13/kisalt/README.md

 ![](https://img.shields.io/github/repo-size/ngn13/kisalt)
 ![](https://img.shields.io/github/actions/workflow/status/ngn13/kisalt/publish.yml)

-kisalt is a simple link shortener written with [Crow](https://github.com/CrowCpp/Crow)
+kisalt is a dead simple link shortener written with in C++ using the [Crow](https://github.com/CrowCpp/Crow) web framework.

 ### Deploy
 You can easily deploy the app with docker and place it behind a proxy: